Telephone: +65 6499 4553

 Dr Ye Ai obtained his B.S. in Mechanical Engineering from Huazhong University of Science and Technology (China) in 2005, and his Ph.D. in Mechanical and Aerospace Engineering from Old Dominion University (USA) in 2011.
 From 2005 to 2008, he worked as a research associate at Wuhan National Laboratory for Optoelectronics (China).
-Prior to joining SUTD as an assistant professor, he worked as a postdoctoral researcher and expanded his research in bioengineering at Los Alamos National Laboratory (USA).
+Prior to joining SUTD as an assistant professor in 2013, he worked as a postdoctoral researcher and expanded his research in bioengineering at Los Alamos National Laboratory (USA).
 He was a visiting scholar at Massachusetts Institute of Technology from August 2014 to July 2015.
 He was promoted to associate professor with tenure in September 2019.
 He serves as Editorial Board Member of Elsevier Organs-on-a-chip and Editorial Advisory Board Member of ACS Analytical Chemistry.
 Dr Ai’s professional expertise lies on Micro/nanofluidics, BioMEMS and Lab-on-a-chip.
 His research aims to develop low cost and field-deployable devices for various biomedical, energy and environmental applications.

 - PhD, Mechanical and Aerospace Engineering, Old Dominion University, USA, 2011